mdubourg001/maximedubourg.com/assets/posts/tree-shaking-101.md

 // only `add` will be in the final bundle
 ```

-On the other hand, assuming the `"sideEffect"` field is unset, the following will be conservatively tree-shaken: even unused imports will be kept as their evaluation could hide side-effects or "polute" other modules, which can't be statically analyzed without error margin:
+On the other hand, by default, the following will be conservatively tree-shaken: even unused imports will be kept as their evaluation could hide side-effects or "polute" other modules, which can't be statically analyzed without error margin:

 ```js
 import { add } from "lodash-es";